dr-la-victoire/alx-system_engineering-devops/README.md

 4) Now, we're learning about processes in Bash scripting 0x06.
 Regular expression: Regular expressinos are just simple expressions you type for search and replace functions to manipulate strings and texts
 5) 0x07.
 Networking basics #0: Here we learn about networking, OSI, LAN & WAN, MAC and IP Addresses, HTTPS etc
+6) 0x08.
+Networking basics #1: Here we learned about hostfiles